SYSTRAN/faster-whisper/README.md

 * [whisper-diarize](https://github.com/MahmoudAshraf97/whisper-diarization) is a speaker diarization tool that is based on `faster-whisper` and nvidia nemo.

+* [whisper-standalone-win](https://github.com/Purfview/whisper-standalone-win) contains the portable ready to run binaries of `faster-whisper` for Windows.

 ## Model conversion

 When loading a model from its size such as `WhisperModel("large-v2")`, the correspondig CTranslate2 model is automatically downloaded from the [Hugging Face Hub](https://huggingface.co/guillaumekln).